CIU's Coronavirus Response

 Greetings from CIU!

-Please join with me in praying for God’s wisdom and protection as we welcome students back in the coming semester.
-This is truly a time when we have the opportunity to live out our core value of prayer and faith.
+Please join with me in praying for God’s wisdom as we welcome students back this semester.

 Any additional safety measures will be communicated via ciu.edu/covid19.